jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/index.md

   display: true
   sections:
   - align: right
-    title: '<h3 style="color:#333;font-family:''Bebas Neue Bold''">WITH ALL THE ADVANTAGES
-      OF INTERNAL HEXAGON!</h3>

-'
-    content: '<p style="font-weight:400">The structural configuration that provides the most stable and efficient connection system of the moment, which has the highest commercial compatibility rate and that promotes the most aesthetic and natural appearance of the final supra prosthetic element.</p>
+    title: <h3 style="color:#333;font-family:'Bebas Neue Bold'">HIGH-END DENTAL IMPLANTS
+      ZIMMER BIOMET</h3>
+    content: '<p style="font-weight:400">Our brand of preference for being one of the 5 best worldwide among the more than 500 currently marketed.
+Because we know that High-End Implants are a guarantee of excellence, quality and longevity!</p>

 '
     image: "/img/sections-hexagon-dental-implants.jpg"